-Essential Glanside is the core process with which Glanside thinking-for-creativity techniques are employed and their use controlled.
-Essential Glanside supports the efficient and effective development of creativity.
+Essential Glanside is a process with which Creative Thinking Techniques are deployed and their use controlled.

-The following are the components of Essential Glanside – a framework in which Glanside thinking-for-creativity techniques can be harnessed in the efficient production of highly creative work.
+Essential Glanside is aframework with which Glanside thinking-for-creativity techniques can be harnessed for the efficient and effective production of highly creative work.

-The second is the Creative Scaffolding which is the process that builds creative work, starting from the specific (the direction, material, concept or theme that you wish to investigate or dissect) and moving to the general (the creative possibilities that are the result of Creating Thinking Techniques and Processes).
+The second component is The Creative Framework.
+The Framework is the process that builds the outline ideas into a developed creative work, starting from the specific (the direction, material, concept or theme that you wish to investigate or dissect) and moving to the general (the creative possibilities that result from the use of creating thinking techniques and processes).

-There are five components that make up a Creative Frame.
+There are six elements that make up The Creative Substructure

 Establish a place/process for hoarding ideas that are generated from thinking-for-creativity techniques.

-In Glanside thinking-for-creativity the quality of creative output is linked to the quantity of creative ideas generated.
+In Glanside creative thinking the quality of creative output is linked to the quantity of creative ideas generated.